Bob Lefsetz

-Robert Scott "Bob" Lefsetz (born April 22, 1953) is an American analyst and critic.
+Robert Scott Lefsetz (born April 22, 1953) is an American analyst and critic.
 He is author of the email newsletter and blog The Lefsetz Letter.

 Background

 Lefsetz grew up in Fairfield, Connecticut.
 He is a graduate of Middlebury College, where he majored in art history.
 He moved to Los Angeles in the 1970s.
 After earning a J.D. degree from Southwestern Law School, he worked as an entertainment business attorney and briefly as head of Sanctuary Music's American division.
 He has worked as a consultant to major record labels.

 The Lefsetz Letter

 The newsletter has tens of thousands of subscribers.
 From April 2013 through December 2015, Lefsetz wrote a weekly column for Variety's weekly print edition and its website.

 Controversy

 In 2007, Lefsetz and Kid Rock engaged in an email feud but have since reconciled.

 In 2009, Lefsetz and Kiss bassist Gene Simmons exchanged insults via e-mail and in person at the Canadian Music Week conference; they had a debate at the Royal York Hotel in Toronto.

 In 2010, American singer-songwriter Taylor Swift released a song titled "Mean" which is rumored to be about Lefsetz and his critical review about her performance at the 52nd Grammy Awards with rock and roll legend Stevie Nicks.